Conditionals

 Notice how Java continued execution after the match.
 To ensure only the

-is executed, we need a break statement:
+test case 2 is executed, we need a break statement:

 int test = 2;